Seats of Power – and several ‘lost’ rivers

 The deer park stayed largely the same until 1603 when James I became king.
 He drained and landscaped the park.
 At the west end, near what is now Buckingham Palace, there was a large pool known as Rosamond’s Pond.
 At the east end, there were several small ponds, channels and islands.
 These were used as a duck decoy to lure birds that were shot for the royal table.

-King James kept a collection of animals in the park.
-They included camels, crocodiles and an elephant.
+King James kept a collection of animals in the park, including camels, crocodiles and an elephant.
 There were also aviaries of exotic birds along what is now Birdcage Walk.
 The park became more formal when Charles II became king in 1660.
 He had been in exile in France after the English Civil War and had been impressed by the elaborate gardens belonging to the French royal family.
 When Charles returned home, he ordered the redesign of St James’s Park.

 The new park was probably created by the French landscaper, Andre Mollet.
 The centrepiece was a straight canal, 2,560ft long and 125ft wide, lined on each side with avenues of trees.
 The new park was opened to the public for the first time.
 A tradition also began at this time that continues today.
 In 1664, a Russian ambassador presented a pair of pelicans to the king.
-Pelicans are still offered to the park by foreign ambassadors and remain one of the most popular sights in the park.
+Pelicans are still offered to the park by foreign ambassadors.

 In the 1820s, the park received another major makeover.
 It was remodelled in the new naturalistic style.
 The canal became a curving lake.
 Winding paths replaced formal avenues.
 Fashionable shrubberies took over from traditional flower beds.
 The work was commissioned by the Prince Regent, later George IV.
 It was part of a huge project that created many of London’s best-known landmarks, including Regent’s Park (which we pass through on Stage 4) and Regent’s Street.
 It was overseen by the architect and landscaper, John Nash.
 He produced the designs in 1827 and within a year the work on St James’s Park was finished.